Last updated May 26, 2026

 This proposal specifically and exclusively targets 503B outsourcing facilities.
 It does not directly regulate 503A individual-prescription pharmacies.

-503A pharmacies can — and under current legal interpretation, still may — compound semaglutide for individual patients when a prescriber determines it is appropriate for that specific patient.
+Under current legal interpretation, 503A pharmacies still may compound semaglutide for individual patients when a prescriber determines it’s appropriate for that specific patient.
 The legal pathway for 503A compounding is entirely separate from what the FDA addressed in the May 2026 notice.

 What this actually means for your supply